KTheXIII/embedded_system/notes/AssemblyAVR.md

 We can label the location where we want to jump using a unique name followed by `:`

+#### JMP vs RJMP, CALL vs RCALL

+JMP address is in 16-bit address space.
+THis is the same as CALL.

+RJMP and RCALL use a relative placement from the current position.
+These instrcutions takes less space.

 #### `JMP`

 This instruction is used to jump to anywhere in the program memory.